 CIRCUIT BREAKER (Maschine Safety = ON/OFF Switch)

 Proceed as described in 6.2.3.
-Clearing Blockades and make sure the burrs are not blocked (by foreign objects / ground coffee)
+Clearing Blockades and make sure the burrs are not blocked (by foreign objects / remains of ground coffee)

 Select coarser / higher setting (also see 4.5.
 Adjustment)